UNICEF defends accuracy of Gaza death toll as horror unfolds in ravaged enclave - KESQ

 By Jessie Yeung, Duarte Mendonca, Abeer Salman and Eyad Kourdi, CNN

-(CNN) — A UNICEF spokesperson has defended the death toll being reported out of Gaza, saying the organization’s figures match those of the Hamas-controlled Gazan health ministry, as scores of Palestinians evacuated to the territory’s south on Tuesday.
+(CNN) — A UNICEF spokesperson has defended the death toll being reported out of Gaza, saying the organization’s figures had historically matched those of the Hamas-controlled Gazan health ministry.

 More than 10,000 Palestinians have been killed by Israeli airstrikes in the past month – including thousands of women, children and elderly, according to the Palestinian Ministry of Health in Ramallah, drawing from sources in Hamas-controlled Gaza.

-Note: This story has been updated to clarify that UNICEF’s confidence about current casualty figures is based on past verification.